Our courses are led by Facilitators with experience in diverse settings from high-, middle-, and low-income countries.

 How much do we spend on health and what are we achieving?
 This course focuses on the challenges and opportunities of tracking expenditures and assessing efficiencies to meet strategic objectives and inform policy and health system reforms.

-In this highly interactive course designed for people in all types of settings, we will focus on developing a robust understanding of the implications, constraints and opportunities in the application of digital health in a health system
+This course offers participants the opportunity to familiarize with essential concepts, technologies and policies about digitalization in health care.
+More specifically, it will focus on developing a robust understanding of the implications, constraints and opportunities in the application of digital health in a health system.